chrisburnell/chrisburnell.com/src/posts/articles/2017-06-16-unique-pairs-in-scss.md

 $seen: ();
 ```

-0. <var>$unique-pairs</var> will be returned by this function and will contain the unique pairs, obviously.
+0. <var>$unique-pairs</var> will be returned by this function and will contain the unique pairs.
 0. <var>$seen</var> is used to keep track of how far into the original dataset has been iterated to prevent duplication.

 Next, we’ll perform some operations in the case where the dataset is a *List*: